community.riocities.com

 And on the dom0 we create the auto start link, remember, do not forget to give the lbu commit command.

 If you want to have some control of when this particular domU will be started, preceed the config file name with a numeric part, where 00 is first in priority, and 99 is last.
+For instance, if you want this particular domU to be started first, you should give it the following link name.
+00-.cfg

-dom0 # ln -s /etc/xen/<domU-name>.cfg /etc/xen/auto/<NN-domU-name>.cfg dom0 # etckeeper commit "Enabled autostart of domU"
+dom0 # etckeeper commit "Enabled autostart of domU"

 Reboot to verify